code-check/docs/readme_rules.md

 ```
 - Also include the following point
   - To run tests locally run `codecheck` command in terminal in the root folder

+## Explain your code
+In [answer.md](answer.md) write a brief explanation
+- About how your code works
+- Problems faced while solving the challenge
+- How you solved those problems
+- Improvements/Feedbacks are also welcomed

+#### References
+- Ref1
+- Ref2